-We regularly and openly listen to our stakeholders to understand their expectations and how these might change.
-We welcome your feedback on our sustainability performance or reporting.
+We regularly and openly listen to our stakeholders to understand their expectations and how these expectations are changing.
+We welcome your feedback on our sustainability performance or reporting and you can do so by sending us an email here.

 At a Group level, Wesfarmers considers the interests of a wide cross-section of stakeholders in a variety of ways, determined by the actual or potential impact of our business on their interests.

 Our divisions work collaboratively with non-government organisations (NGOs) on a range of projects.
-NGOs engage with us on issues such as human and labour rights and environment and public policy, and this year their engagement focused on ethical sourcing and human rights generally as well as the introduction of a Modern Slavery Act in Australia.
+NGOs engage with us on issues such as human and labour rights and environment and public policy.
+In 2021, their engagement focused on ethical sourcing and human rights generally as well as their progress on the reporting requirements of the Australian Modern Slavery Act.

-We work with a range of industry associations appropriate for our operations including the Australian Packaging Covenant Organisation, the Carbon Market Institute, the Plastics and Chemicals Industries Association, the National Retail Association, the Global Home Improvement Network and the Green Building Council of Australia.
+We work with a range of industry associations appropriate for our operations, including the Australian Packaging Covenant Organisation, the Carbon Market Institute, Chemistry Australia (formerly Plastics and Chemicals Industries Association), the National Retail Association, the Business Council of Australia and the Global Home Improvement Network.
+While we work with these organisations, we formulate our own position on diverse issues affecting our business which may not always align with the positions adopted by these organisations.

-Media is an important avenue for communication with our stakeholders.
-We work with international, national and local media organisations because we believe it contributes to the transparency and reputation of Wesfarmers.
-Media commentary and inquiries indicate we are expected to uphold high standards of transparency, integrity, corporate governance and financial and operational performance.
+Wesfarmers engages with external media organisations and uses its own media channels to communicate regularly with our stakeholders.
+‘Earned’ or independent media is an important avenue for this communication.
+We work with international, national and local media organisations because we believe it provides transparency and contributes to the reputation of Wesfarmers.
+Media commentary and enquiries indicate an expectation that we uphold high standards, including around sustainability, transparency, integrity, corporate governance coupled with a longstanding focus on financial and operational performance.

-Our engagement with media includes holding media conferences to coincide with financial results announcements and other major events as appropriate.
-Our corporate affairs department considers all media inquiries and responds appropriately, guided by what is in the best interests of our company.
-The Managing Director, Chief Financial Officer and Chairman are also available for other media interviews on request.
+Our engagement with media organisations includes holding media conferences to coincide with financial results announcements and other major events, as appropriate.
+Our corporate affairs departments consider all media enquiries and respond appropriately, guided by what is in the best interests of our company and businesses.
+The Chairman, Group Managing Director, Chief Financial Officer and Executive General Manager of Corporate Affairs, along with Divisional Managing Directors are available for other media interviews on request.

-During the year, we liaised with Federal and State Governments in relation to a range of issues that affect our businesses.
-The time and resources required to contribute to all Local, State and Federal Government inquiries that we are asked to participate in is significant.
-We endeavour to contribute in a constructive manner to Government inquiries and balance these requests with other important business requirements.
+The time and resources required to contribute to all Local, State and Federal Government enquiries that we are asked to participate in is significant.
+We endeavour to contribute in a constructive manner to Government enquiries where most relevant to our business and balance these requests with other important business requirements.

-Wesfarmers is committed to long-term outcomes that benefit both shareholders and our suppliers.
-We recognise that robust negotiations are a part of normal and acceptable business practice and contribute to innovation, efficiency and the long-term sustainability and competitiveness of all parties.
+Wesfarmers is committed to long-term outcomes that benefit shareholders and our suppliers.
+We recognise robust negotiations are part of normal and acceptable business practice and contribute to innovation, efficiency and the long-term sustainability and competitiveness of all parties.

 Our divisions have close working relationships with their suppliers.
 They also have ethical sourcing audit and review systems for higher-risk suppliers.
-Our businesses are members of supplier bodies, recognise suppliers through awards and meet with suppliers regularly and as requested.
+Our businesses are members of supplier bodies, recognise suppliers for positive actions and contributions through awards and meet with suppliers regularly and as requested.

-We hold investor briefings each year relating to Wesfarmers’ half- and full-year results.
-These are open to all shareholders to listen to live or delayed via public webcasts and for investment analysts to ask questions.
-Analysts can ask questions of the Managing Director and Chief Financial Officer and divisional Managing Directors.
+We hold investor briefings each year relating to Wesfarmers’ half and full year results.
+These are open to all shareholders to listen to live or delayed via public webcasts and are an opportunity for investment analysts and the largest institutional investors to ask questions on behalf of the wider investment community.
+Analysts are encouraged to ask questions of the Managing Director and Chief Financial Officer and divisional Managing Directors.

-The main issues that shareholders raised this year related to the competitive challenges facing our businesses, opportunities for growth, proposed acquisitions and portfolio activity, our approach to capital allocation and the Group's outlook.
+The main issues that shareholders raised during the financial year related to the challenges facing our businesses as a result of COVID-19, opportunities for growth, proposed acquisitions and portfolio activity, our approach to capital allocation and the Group's outlook.

-As at June 2019, we employed around 105,000 people.
-We have a number of channels which we use to listen to our team members, including periodic divisional team members surveys, discussions with unions, personal contact, our whistle-blower process, our website and via email.
+As at June 2021, Wesfarmers employed almost 114,000 people.
+We use multiple channels to listen to our team members, including enterprise social networks such as Workplace and Yammer, periodic divisional team members surveys, discussions with unions, personal contact, our whistle-blower process, our website and via email.

-This year, as in previous years, the key messages we have received from team members include discussions around professional development and concerns relating to individual circumstances.
-Divisions act on the feedback they receive in team members surveys and individual concerns are investigated and addressed.
-Our whistle-blower process is reported to our Audit and Risk Committee annually and serious matters identified are raised with the Board on a timely basis.
+During the 2021 financial year, as in previous years, the key messages we received from team members included discussions around professional development and concerns relating to individual circumstances.
+Divisions act on the feedback they receive and individual concerns are investigated and addressed.
+Our whistleblower process is reported to our Audit and Risk Committee annually and processes are in place to escalate to the Board if required.